NHL Predictions and Picks

 Follow team trends and pre-season prognostics

 Entering the 2018-19 season, the St. Louis Blues were expected to be a very competitive team, with some even prognosticating a division win in their future.
 One-third of the way through, however, the Blues were among the worst teams in the league in all facets, leading to their coach being dismissed.
 This allowed individuals to jump on what was supposed to be a good team that was vastly underperforming their baseline at great odds.
-In addition to their game-by-game prices being favorable, some brave souls even bet on the last-place team in theto win the at 200/1.
-As the history books will tell, the Blues turned a corner, becoming one of the league’s best teams down the stretch and riding that strong play all the way to the franchise’s first victory.
+In addition to their game-by-game prices being favorable, some brave souls even bet on the last-place team in the NHL to win the Stanley Cup at 200/1.
+As the history books will tell, the Blues turned a corner, becoming one of the league’s best teams down the stretch and riding that strong play all the way to the franchise’s first Stanley Cup victory.

 Stick to the system

-In a high-variance sport like, where one bad bounce can sink a team or one goalie can steal a game on any night, the most important thing a bettor can do is stick to the system, as it may take a long stretch of time to achieve the edge your system is expected to produce.
+In a high-variance sport like hockey, where one bad bounce can sink a team or one goalie can steal a game on any night, the most important thing a bettor can do is stick to the system, as it may take a long stretch of time to achieve the edge your system is expected to produce.

 Use data resources

 Data resources for creating your own models: NaturalStatTrick.com, Hockey-Reference.com, Evolving-Hockey.com, HockeyViz.com, MoneyPuck.com, and plenty more worth checking out.
 The NHL also makes its play-by-play data publicly available.

 More on NHL